 Centrelink Hardship Provisions: Asset Hardship, Farm Household & Special Benefit

-When standard Centrelink rules do not fit your situation — asset hardship provisions, Farm Household Allowance, and Special Benefit for people in extreme need.
+When standard Centrelink rules don't fit your situation — asset hardship provisions, Farm Household Allowance, and Special Benefit for people in extreme need.

 The Asset Hardship Provisions